cfranklin11/blog-posts/2019/2019-11-30-pycon-talk.md

 # **Outline**

-1. Introduction
+1. Introduction (2 mins)
   * Explain Aussie Rules Football, footy tipping, and inspiration for the project.
-  * Set up structure of the talk: two seasons-worth of work, with what I did wrong in season one, and how I did it better for season two.
+  * Set up structure of the talk: two seasons-worth of work, with what I did wrong in season one, and how I did it better (but not perfectly) for season two.
-2. Understanding the Problem
+2. Understanding the Problem (2 mins)
-  * Season one: just built a model to predict winners and losers.
+  * Season one: I just built a model to predict winners and losers.
-    * Didn't realise that one has to predict margins as well.
+    * I didn't realise that one has to predict margins as well.
-  * Season two: built a model to predict margins.
+  * Season two: I built a model to predict margins.
-3. Collecting the Data
+3. Collecting the Data (5 mins)
-  * Season one: wrote my own web scraper.
+  * Season one: I wrote my own web scraper.
-  * Season two: imported data from a package that did the web scraping for me.
+  * Season two: I imported data from a package that did the web scraping for me.
     * It's good to share the work rather than go it alone.
-    * Right tool for the job: importing data from an R package can be less work than getting it yourself.
+    * Use the right tool for the job: importing data from an R package can be less work than getting it yourself.
-  * Season one: panicked and changed my data source, because the original source didn't update at the beginning of the week.
+  * Season one: I panicked and changed my data source, because the original source didn't update at the beginning of the week.
-  * Season two: updated data in accordance with scheduled updates to websites.
+  * Season two: I updated data in accordance with scheduled updates to websites.
     * It's important to understand the source of data in addition to the data itself.
-4. Cleaning the Data
+4. Cleaning the Data (5 mins)
-  * Season one: filled and/or dropped blank data and hoped for the best.
+  * Season one: I filled and/or dropped blank data and hoped for the best.
-  * Season two: added a lot of assertions about the shape and content of data to raise errors early.
+  * Season two: I added a lot of assertions about the shape and content of data to raise errors early.
   * Explicit assertions about your assumptions catch buggy data that wouldn't raise errors otherwise.
   * With dynamic data sources, unexpected bugs pop up regularly; static unit tests won't catch them.
-5. Exploring the Data
-  * Season one: didn't understand Aussie Rules Football, so just passed data to the model.
-  * Season two: did extensive EDA on the data to better understand features, how they interact with each other, and how they're related to teams' winning.
-  * This can guide feature engineering and inspire ideas for expanding the data set or improving the model.
-6. Model Selection
+6. Model Selection (2 mins)
-  * Season one: started with multi-layer RNNs, because deep learning is the best, right?.
+  * Season one: I started with multi-layer RNNs, because deep learning is the best, right?
-  * Season two: tested a wide variety of model types, and NNs didn't have the best performance.
+  * Season two: I tested a wide variety of model types, and NNs didn't have the best performance.
   * Test your assumptions, because sometimes the results will surprise you.
   * Interpretability and maintainability matter, because this isn't something you turn in for the best possible score then forget about.
-7. The Joy of Production
+7. The Joy of Production (5 mins)
-  * Season one: deployed to Heroku right before the season started, and it didn't work.
+  * Season one: I deployed to Heroku right before the season started, and it didn't work.
     * Some C libraries weren't available in that environment.
-    * Deployed Docker container to make sure all dependencies were in production.
+    * I deployed a Docker container to make sure all dependencies were in production.
-  * Season two: deployed container to Heroku right before the season started, and it didn't work.
+  * Season two: I deployed a container to Heroku right before the season started, and it didn't work.
     * New player data set was too big and exceeded the free-tier memory limit.
-    * Paid for a larger server, until I could change the app's architecture.
+    * I paid for a larger server, until I could change the app's architecture.
   * Know the differences between local and production environments, especially the limitations of the latter.
-8. Conclusion
+8. Conclusion (2 mins)
-  * Season one: despite the mistakes, I won my office fooy tipping competition by one whole point.
+  * Season one: despite the mistakes, I won my office footy tipping competition by one whole point.
   * Season two: despite the improvements, I lost my office footy tipping competition by five points.
   * Doing things the right way improves your chances, but doesn't guarantee victory.